Moises2121/moises2121.github.io/SoftwareEngineering.md

         val repository = WeightRepository(applicationContext)
 ```
 <h3><u>Creating a source of truth by creating a WeightRepository class</u></h3>
-<p>The first release of the application did not have a repository, therefore Activities called DatabaseHelper directly.
+<p>The first release of the application did not have a repository, therefore Activities called <code class="language-plaintext highlighter-rouge">DatabaseHelper</code> directly.
 There was no single place where all data was securely stored.
-By adding a WeightRepository as the single source of truth, both the viewmodel and UI don’t know where the data comes from, instead they just ask the repository.</p>
+By adding a <code class="language-plaintext highlighter-rouge">WeightRepository</code> as the single source of truth, both the viewmodel and UI don’t know where the data comes from, instead they just ask the repository.</p>

 ```kotlin
 class WeightRepository(context: Context) {